ciscoheat/haxedci-example/README.md

 ## Advantages
 Ok, we have learned new concepts and a different way of structuring our program.
 But why should we do all this?

 The advantage we get from using Roles and RoleMethods in a Context, is that we know exactly where our functionality is.
 It's not spread out in multiple classes anymore.
 When we talk about a "money transfer", we know exactly where in the code it is handled now.
 Another good thing is that we keep the code simple.
-No facades or other abstractions, just the methods we need.
+No facades, design patterns or other abstractions, just the methods we need.

 In other words, DCI embodies true object-orientation where runtime Interactions between a network of objects in a particular Context is understood _and_ coded as first class citizens.

 DCI is a new paradigm, which forces the mind in different directions than the common OO-thinking.
-What we call object-orientation today is really class-orientation, since functionality is spread out throughout classes, instead of contained in Roles which interact at runtime.
+What we call object-orientation today is really class-orientation, since functionality is spread throughout classes, instead of contained in Roles which interact at runtime.
 When you use DCI to separate Data (RoleInterfaces) from Function (RoleMethods), you get a beautiful system architecture as a result.
 No polymorphism, no intergalactic GOTOs (or virtual methods as they are also called), everything is kept where it should be, in Context!

 ## Next steps
 Clone this repository or [download it](https://github.com/ciscoheat/haxedci-example/archive/master.zip), then open the [FlashDevelop](http://www.flashdevelop.org/) project file, or just execute run.bat (or the "run" script if you're on Linux), to see an advanced example in action: